cran/reprex/README.md

 But wait, there’s more\!

-  - Set the target venue to Stack Overflow with `reprex(..., venue = "so")`.
+  - Get slightly different Markdown, optimized for Slack messages, with `reprex(..., venue = "slack")`.

   - Get a runnable R script, augmented with commented output, with `reprex(..., venue = "R")`.
-This is useful for Slack, email, etc.
+This is useful for Slack code snippets, email, etc.

+  - Get html with `reprex(..., venue = "html")`.
+Useful for sites that don't support Markdown.

-  - Prepare rendered, syntax-highlighted code snippets to paste into Keynote or PowerPoint, with `reprex(..., venue = "rtf")`.
+  - Prepare (un)rendered, syntax-highlighted code snippets to paste into Keynote or PowerPoint, with `reprex(..., venue = "rtf")`.
 This feature is still experimental; see the [associated article](https://reprex.tidyverse.org/articles/articles/rtf.html) for more.

-  - By default, figures are uploaded to [imgur.com](http://imgur.com) and the resulting URL is dropped into an inline image tag.
+  - By default, figures are uploaded to [imgur.com](https://imgur.com/) and the resulting URL is dropped into an inline image tag.

   - Use the `outfile` argument to control where results are left behind.
     Use `outfile = NA` to work in current working directory.

+  - Append session info via `reprex(..., session_info = TRUE)`.

   - Get clean, runnable code from wild-caught reprexes with